rust-lang/infra-team/service-catalog/gcp-backup/README.md

 While we have multiple measures in place to prevent accidental deletion of Rust releases or crates in AWS, e.g. bucket replication to a different region and restricted access, our current setup does not sufficiently protect us against a few threats:

 1. _AWS Account compromise_.
-The [threat model] for Rust's infrastructure, created by the Rust Foundation's security engineer, highlights the risk of an AWS account compromise.
+The [threat model] highlights the risk of an AWS account compromise.
    If a malicious actor was able to gain administrator access to the AWS account of one of the [infra-admins], they could bypass a lot of safe guards and delete data.
 2. _AWS Account deletion_.
 AWS could accidentally delete our account, resulting in the possible deletion of data and backups.